 CAN PEOPLE UNDERSTAND YOUR WRITING?

 A few months ago, I wrote a lesson plan/tutorial for an art class on using Photoshop.
-I had written lessons in that subject before, but this time I was faced with a far less tech savvy crowd.
-One person in particular, the teacher had a particularly hard time following my directions.
+I had written lessons on that subject before, but this time I was faced with a far less tech-savvy crowd.
+One person, in particular, the teacher had a particularly hard time following my directions.

 The things I took for granted, like what the menu bar is, were suddenly pushed into the limelight because the teacher couldn’t figure out how to go to File >> New Document.

 Does your writing make logical sense to the majority of your audience?
 Do you assume common lingo without explaining it?
-It is often said that your blog writing should be on a third-grade level.
+It is often said that your blog writing should be at a third-grade level.
 Why?
 Because that big word or acronym you put in that article might confuse your reader.
 It is critical that your reader understands the information so they can decide if your website is informative and useful.

 If they can’t understand the terminology you throw around, you’ll lose potential readers.
-Make sure even if your article discusses advanced topics, you introduce basic concepts and link to other articles that explain back story.
+Make sure even if your article discusses advanced topics, you introduce basic concepts and link to other articles that explain the backstory.

 A great way to brief the reader is to use an appositive, a short phrase that introduces the previously mentioned idea.
 For example:

 The iPhone, Apple’s newest revolutionary product that combines cell phone and iPod, was released across the nation to store lines everywhere.